malinpalo/The-Baking-School/README.md

 ## Solved Bugs
   * ERROR when pushing "submit" button".
 Solved this by changing "METHOD" to "GET".
-  *

-## Known Bugs

 ## Testing User Stories
 * The website where checked by family and friends on different devices.

 * The website is responsive to different screen sizes and works well on every other device.

-* The site was successfully tested on different browsers like Chrome, Edge and Firefox.
+* The site was successfully tested on different browsers like Chrome, Safari and Firefox.

 * The navigationbar links perfectly to the different sections in the Webpage.